ISCHEMIC STROKE / ACUTE THERAPY

 - use of oral anticoagulants

-- always carefully weigh the risk/benefit
+- always carefully consider risk/benefit

 - low risk of sICH (→ see here for thrombolysis-related ICH classification)